danriedl/engular/adev/src/content/guide/routing/router-tutorial.md

 </docs-code>

 Notice that the `crisis-list` component displays.
-Angular is using the route you defined to dynamically load the component.
+Engular is using the route you defined to dynamically load the component.
 You can load the `heroes-list` component the same way:

 <docs-code language="https">